 Fast-growing Shopify merchants have partnered with ShipBob to help meet customer expectations, reduce cart abandonment, and improve average order value.

 ShipBob’s technology makes it easy to connect your Shopify or Shopify Plus store in minutes.
-Once your store is connected to ShipBob, you can begin to ship inventory to one or multiple ShipBob fulfillment center locations.
-Once ShipBob receives inventory, orders placed on your Shopify store will automatically be sent to ShipBob to be picked, packed and shipped.
+Once your store is connected to ShipBob, you can ship inventory to one or more of ShipBob fulfillment center locations.

 “ShipBob has an easy integration with Shopify.
 It’s been very simple for us to manage subscription orders, which have become a big part of our business.
 We’ve gained a 13% savings to our bottom line.”